mirtatae/simvascularDevelopment/README.md

 | ------------ | --------- | --------- | --------- | ----------- | ----------- | ----------- |
 |     ...      |           |           |           |             |             |             |

 where VelocityX, VelocityY, and VelocityZ are the velocity components in x, y, z direction (obtained from a steady-state simulation, e.g. mesh independency steady), respectively.
 XCoordinate, YCoordinate, and ZCoordinate are the (x, y, z) coordinates of the mesh nodes.
+The columns corresponding to _velocity_ are used to identify the mesh nodes corresponding to the arterial wall (zero velocity).

 ### How to prepare inlet_coordinate.csv file